appliedbinf/pima-docker/README.md

 sudo run -it appliedbioinformaticslab/pima-docker:kraken
 ```

-You should see the --help output for Pima.
+You should see the --help output for PiMA.

 # Using the PiMA Docker
 For ease of use, use the pima.sh script included in this repository.